 From there he moved on to WPP's Ogilvy Public Relations Worldwide, which made $303 million worldwide in 2011.
 Passionate about business growth, Graves works to boost the effectiveness of every client engagement through applying a deep understanding of the “Real Why” of human behavior.

 Typically, a bachelor’s degree in public relations, journalism, communications or business studies is needed to pursue a career in PR.
-A needed requirement is a portfolio of work that demonstrates the student’s abilities.
+A portfolio of work that demonstrates the student’s abilities is a huge plus.

 Some of the fundamentals that the student should be familiar with include business ethics, management and marketing.
-These are usually covered in communication studied.
-Strong literacy skills, reading and writing abilities and a good sense of journalism is paramount when pursuing a career in public relations.
+These are usually covered in communication studies.
+Strong literacy skills, reading and writing abilities and a good sense of journalism is key when pursuing a career in public relations.

 Hopefully now you have a better understanding of what a PR specialist does and what to expect from the job.
-We’ve talked about some of the skills you’ll need, as well as the direction the industry is heading in.
-PR is a dynamic profession, it is multifaceted and you need to be prepared for a fast paced environment.
+We’ve also touched on some of the skills you’ll need.
+PR is a dynamic profession.
+It is multifaceted and you need to be prepared for a fast paced environment.
 With PR and marketing becoming more and more integrated, the industry overlap means that PR pros will have to sharpen up their storytelling abilities.
-Brand growth can’t succeed anymore without a good story to draw the attention of lucrative investors or customers.
+Brand growth can’t succeed anymore without a good story to draw the attention of investors or customers.
 It is the PR team’s job to use compelling storytelling to get media placements and features and, from there, to make sure the brand image and reputation is nurtured through shared stories.

 A public relations specialist is a media professional who is responsible for creating, planning and executing public relation strategies in order to manage public perception of a brand, company or individual.